s132048/docs-korean-cpython/Doc/library/difflib.rst

 .. class:: SequenceMatcher

-   This is a flexible class for comparing pairs of sequences of any type, so long as the sequence elements are :term:`hashable`.
+   This is a flexible class for comparing pairs of sequences of any type, so long as the sequence elements are :term:`해쉬가능(hashable)`.
 The basic algorithm predates, and is a little fancier than, an algorithm published in the late 1980's by Ratcliff and Obershelp under the hyperbolic name "gestalt pattern matching."
 The idea is to find the longest contiguous matching subsequence that contains no "junk"